 Comparing No Annual Fee Credit Card Offers

 Credit cards without an annual fee offer much-appreciated savings, a hassle-free experience and other benefits, say experts.
-In fact, the majority of our picks for 2018's best credit cards have no annual fee.
+In fact, the majority of our picks for the best credit cards have no annual fee.

 "Yearly fees prevent consumers from buying what they really want," says Julie Pukas, head of U.S. Bankcard and Merchant Solutions at TD Bank.
 "Our 2017 Consumer Spending Index revealed that millennials spend nearly $300 more than the average respondent on dining, a total of approximately $2,000 annually.